hkglue/sas/intl.en-US/Best Practices/How to use Alibaba Cloud security products to build a safe website.md

 4. Enable and configure DDoS Protection.

-5. Enable TDS and install the Agent.
+5. Enable Security Center and install the Agent.

-6. Configure TDS Baseline check and vulnerability scanning.
+6. Configure Security Center Baseline check and vulnerability scanning.

 Below are listed of supported check items and recommended setting: